Single-agent TIBSOVO® (ivosidenib tablets) offers convenient, once-daily oral dosing and can be taken at home1

 - Use alternative therapies that are not sensitive substrates of CYP3A4 and CYP2C9

-- Do not administer with itraconazole or ketoconazole (CYP3A4 substrates) due to expected loss of antifungal efficacy
+- Do not administer TIBSOVO with antifungal agents that are substrates of CYP3A4 due to expected loss of antifungal efficacy

 - Coadministration may decrease the concentrations of hormonal contraceptives.
 Consider alternative methods of contraception